Svcg17/DailyRecipe/README.md

 # Inspiration
 Heavily inspired by meal kit services like [Blue Apron](https://www.blueapron.com/), [Hello Fresh](https://www.hellofresh.com/).

-# Coming soon
-Setup in a docker container

 # About
 Made by Sofía Cheung | [Linkedin](https://www.linkedin.com/in/sofiacheung/)